-While a wide variety of multivariate or univariate time series methods could be applied to our observed time series to generate forecasts, our objectives were to develop simultaneous estimates of both the community state(s) and the raw time series.
+While a wide variety of multivariate or univariate time series methods could be applied to our observed time series to generate forecasts, our objectives were to develop simultaneous estimates of both the community state (i.e., the DFA trend value) and the raw time series (i.e., individual time series summarized by the biology DFA model).
 We evaluated the ability of our DFA models to generate short-term (one year lead-time) forecasts of community state by first evaluating whether the performance of the biology DFA model was improved when climate time series were included as covariates in the model.
 If climate time series were found to better explain the variability in the biology time series, these relationships could potentially be used to forecast community trends.
 For our analysis, we ran the DFA on a subset of the biology data overlapping in time with the climate dataset, i.e., 1981–2017, to make out-of-sample predictions.
 We used the same LFO-CV procedure described above, with the same forecast period (2009–2017) to compare the biology models with and without a single climate covariate (see S2 Table for all model formulations).
 In this case, the model used biological and climate data from all preceding years and climate data from the year to be forecast.
 The six climate covariates from the southern region and the central region of the CCE (12 total) were tested in this analysis.
-Once the best-supported biology-covariate model was identified, we used that model to make predictions of individual species parameters and the community state in 2018 using climate data from that same year.
-We evaluated forecast skill based on the prediction errors of individual species parameters and by comparing the forecasts for 2009–2018 to the 2009–2018 trend values estimated from biology-covariate model that only included data prior to the forecast year.
+Once the best-supported biology-covariate model was identified, we used that model to make predictions of the community state (i.e., DFA trend value) in 2018 using climate data from that same year and the raw time series of the individual species (i.e., the biology time series summarized by the DFA model).
+We evaluated forecast skill based on the prediction errors of individual species time series and by comparing the forecasts for 2008–2018 to the 2008–2018 trend values estimated from the biology-covariate model that only included data prior to the forecast year.

 Results